The Return of Great-Power Competition to the Northern Flank

 Panel 1: High-Level Panel on Great Power Competition

 Panel 1 discusses how emerging great-power competition shapes the military and political outlook on the Baltic Sea and the Northern flank.
-In particular, it will focus on how that situation is viewed by the United States, Germany, and Sweden as well as other nations.
+In particular, heads of naval and strategic thinking will focus on how that situation is viewed by the United States, Germany, and Sweden as well as other nations.

 The first panel will be chaired by Dr. Sebastian Bruns, Center for Maritime Strategy & Security, Institute for Security Policy, Kiel.